Flash Butt Welders and all Resistance Welding Equipment

 FLASH BUTT WELDING EQUIPMENT

 Automation International is the worldwide leader in supplying flash, butt and upset welding machines for many applications from the smallest upset weld to the largest flashweld.
-Ten standard models range from Model FBW1 to Model FBW10.
+We have ten standard flash butt welder models ranging from Model FBW1 to Model FBW10.

 Applications include: wheels, aerospace, structural members, rings, rods, anodes, bands and much more.
 Our smallest Flash or Butt-Welding machines are capable of small applications including band-saw blades, wire applications, and flat stock materials.

 Our largest models range from 100 Ton upset to 200 Ton upset with 500 Ton clamp force.
 These welders weigh up to 45 Ton.

 - They are available as Flash or Upset (flash less) or a combination of both.

 - Designed to withstand the most stringent industrial demands and environment.

 - Provides complete, precise control of the entire weld cycle.